 As mentioned in my blog, I came from a middle-class family.
 It would seem that I had no valid reason to become a prostitute.
 However, my family separated in my teens, and as a result my Mother, siblings and I became relatively poor.
 Because I had previously lived in relative luxury, being poor was not an easy transition.
 I noticed that all my peers and friends were pampered while I had nothing.
 My Mother tried her best to keep us happy by sacrificing her own happiness.
 I admire her for doing that.
 As I look back in retrospect, I feel sad that I internalized the idea that being “poor” was shameful.
 I internalized the idea that I needed to objectify myself by focusing on physical beauty, appearing elite, dressing well, etc. Yet it’s not surprising when one feels ashamed to be poor, because modern societies valorizes elitism and all things associated with wealth-accumulation.
 A wise person can learn to ignore the dominant shallow values, but a young mind is very vulnerable to dominant ideas.

 When I started, I made lots of money very fast and what seemed effortlessly.
 And I lavished in it, and believed I was improving my life by owning all the luxury items and appearing physically beautiful.
 Clearly, like many in Westernized societies, I was conditioned to believe that my self-worth could be improved with money.
 Western-Liberal capitalistic societies values money, power and social status/prestige.
 When I was younger, I was not aware of how much I was being influenced to value money.
 I was so blinded, because I thought money would solve my problems, but actually it made me more individualistic, materialistic, and most all of, emotionally empty.
-I chased money because it enhanced my social status, but at the same time I neglected love and relationships with good people.
-I soon learnt that adopting shallow values only attracted shallow people — and these are not people who are concerned with the most simplistic forms of love, inner beauty, wisdom, etc. I came to notice how the so-called cool and glamourous people were actually devoid of any wholesomeness.
+I chased money because it enhanced my social status, but at the same time I neglected love and relations with wholesome people.
+I soon learnt that adopting shallow values only attracted shallow people — and these shallow people have zero comprehension of genuine forms of love, inner beauty, wisdom, etc. I came to notice how the so-called ‘cool’ and ‘glamourous’ people were actually devoid of any wholesomeness — they became utterly unattractive upon this epiphany.
 I was puzzled at how people I met in impoverished countries seemed much happier than the ‘privileged’ elitists in the Westernized states.
 Why is it people who are poor in developing countries are happier than the poor in the West?
 The poor in developing countries have family and community, and their kinship societies protect individuals.
 Only once I was immersed in the shallow ‘luxurious’ lifestyle, I realized how the “promise” was a farce.
 Now, ironically, I admire those who DO NOT exhibit the traits I once admired.

 Yes, some Saudi men visit prostitutes.
 But so do some men from all cultural backgrounds.
 Men of certain cultures may frequent with prostitutes more than others, but this is not “part of their culture” but rather an outcome of their socio-political context.
 As well, clients do not visit prostitutes for all the same reasons, so it’s hard to lump all clients into one category.
 Men have various and complex reasons for visiting prostitutes, and it’s not always just about sex.